sudorandom/kmcd.dev/content/posts/2026/bgp-kmcd-dev/index.md

 ## How It Was Made

 Getting a live global heartbeat of the internet to run smoothly required completely rethinking the architecture.
 The [original implementation](/posts/live-internet-map/) handled data collection and GPU rendering in a single Go process.
-It worked fine at first, but garbage collector pauses during high-volume routing bursts (30,000+ updates per second) caused dropped frames in the visualization.
+It worked fine at first, but garbage collector pauses during high-volume routing bursts (30,000+ updates per second) caused dropped frames in the 24/7 live stream.

+The new architecture separates these concerns into two distinct outputs: a **real-time 4K live stream** on YouTube and an **interactive microsite** at [bgp.kmcd.dev](https://bgp.kmcd.dev).

-Here is the high-level flow: raw BGP updates from global sensors come in, a Rust backend processes and validates them in real-time, a Go client renders them at 60 FPS, and hourly snapshots are automatically committed as static data.
+Here is the high-level flow: raw BGP updates from global sensors come in, a Rust backend processes and validates them in real-time.
+This processed data is then broadcast to a Go client (which renders the 60 FPS YouTube stream) and a Go indexer (which generates the static data for the microsite).

 Here is a look at the architecture that solved this: